IG-RL: Inductive Graph Reinforcement Learning for Massive-Scale Traffic Signal Control: Inductive Graph Reinforcement Learning (IG-RL)

 \subsubsection{Features}

 Our approach exploits data that can be accessed from sensors representing the various entities that make up the road network and traffic.
-At any timestep in a given road network, every element defining the state is represented through a node in the GCN.
+At any time step in a given road network, every element defining the state is represented through a node in the GCN.
 The architecture of the GCN is built on the assumption that the current state of the controller (i.e., the current phase and its corresponding local connectivity) is known, and that traffic information coming either from lane sensors or vehicle sensors is also available.
 Other assumptions would result in the choice of a different GCN architecture or in the use of different features.
 The features used for different types of nodes are summarized in Table~\ref{table:nodes_variables}. \textit{Current speed} represents the current speed of a vehicle in km/h, \textit{Position on lane} represents the relative location of a vehicle with respect to the lane it is on.
-It is defined as a proportion of the lane’s length. \textit{Length} is the length of a lane in meters, \textit{Number of vehicles} is the total number of vehicles captured by the lane’s sensor, \textit{Average vehicles speed} is the average speed of vehicles captured by the lane’s sensor, \textit{Is open} represents whether a connection is opened under the current phase, \textit{Has priority} represents whether, if an open connection between an entry and an exit lane has priority or not. \textit{Number of switches} to open is the number of switches the controller has to perform before the next opening of a given connection. \textit{Next open has priority} defines whether the next opening of the connection will have priority or not. \textit{Time since last switch} is the number of seconds since a traffic controller performed its last phase switch.
+It is defined as a proportion of the lane’s length. \textit{Length} is the length of a lane in meters, \textit{Number of vehicles} is the total number of vehicles captured by the lane’s sensor, \textit{Average vehicles speed} is the average speed of vehicles captured by the lane’s sensor, \textit{Is open} represents whether a connection is opened under the current phase, \textit{Has priority} represents whether, if an open connection between an entry and an exit lane has priority\footnote{Vehicles may use a connection (i.e., go from its entry lane to its exit lane) if no vehicle uses a higher prioritised connection} or not. \textit{Number of switches} to open is the number of switches the controller has to perform before the next opening of a given connection. \textit{Next open has priority} defines whether the next opening of the connection will have priority or not. \textit{Time since last switch} is the number of seconds since a traffic controller performed its last phase switch.